padas-lab-de/krony-PT/README.md

 	* links btw gradient_acc and learning rate. this is almost alchemy here.
 I need some clear rules.

 * Work on **Optimizer/lr**:
 	* I need to investigate the learning rates.
-Cause apparently, it's all butterflies effect.
+Cause apparently, results are not very stable.
 	* Make it easy way to set different  lr for diff group of variables.
 	* Groups as: pre-trained weights and newly introduced ones.
 So we can log differences...

-* Write results on freezing on .tex file.
+* Write results on freezing on .tex file. (this could wait a bit)

 * Write code for 1 by 1 training:  [Code is done, testing not fully]
 	* form the highest level to the lowest and vice versa.
 	* Log results.
 	* Add **ddp** to code for 1 by 1 training (`train_distillation.py`). (this is done for train.py, so it should be am easy copy paste, approx 2 hours of work)

 * Get a 3 decompositions, target point is **85M** (same or under DistilGPT)
 	* Decomposition 1 > 95M from $(3072, 768)$ to $(3072, 384)$  [DONE]